NathanO14/National-Rail-Hunter-Web-Service/README.md

 ## Initial Setup

-Generate the extra Java sources to connect to NR API and compile:
+Generate the extra Java sources to connect to the Live Departure Boards Staff Web Service and compile:

 ```./mvnw generate-sources```